 Mornings can be hectic, stressful and full of worry.
 From the moment we open our eyes and check our phones there’s always something that needs our attention.

 I’m a keen believer that the best way to have an awesome and productive day is to have a healthy morning routine.
 A mindful morning routine helps to ground us, increase productivity and decrease stress while, at the same time allowing us to look deeper into ourselves and to spend more quality time with ourselves.

-With every month of this year, I’ve become more and more focused on my own healthy and mindful morning routine and it has worked wonders.
+With every month of the last few years, I’ve become more and more focused on my own healthy and mindful morning routine and it has worked wonders.
 I’m more productive, organised and efficient in my work and I’m a calmer, more positive and less stressed human as a result.

 There are so many benefits to having a mindful morning routine some of which include:

 - It sets the mood for the rest of the day

 - Increases productivity

 - Combats forgetfulness